expo/expo/docs/versions/unversioned/sdk/video.md

 A component that displays a video inline with the other React Native UI elements in your app.
 The display dimensions and position of the video on screen can be set using usual React Native styling.

+See the [Audio documentation](audio.html) for information on how to customize the audio experience of your video (such as audio mode).

 ## `Expo.Video`

 ### props